Best Automatic Photo Book Apps in 2026 (Tested): Chatbooks vs Mixbook vs LifeCache vs Journi

 | Best for | Social media backup | Travel books | Personal yearbook |

-What about Shutterfly, Mixbook, and Google Photos?
+What about Shutterfly, Apple Photos, and Google Photos?

 Google Photos: Can auto-generate a simple photo book from your library.
 Cheap ($15 for a softcover).
 But no event grouping, no captions, no narrative.
 It’s a photo grid with a spine.

 Apple Photos: Used to have a built-in book feature.
-Discontinued in 2023.
+Discontinued in October 2018.
 RIP.

 None of these capture context or build a narrative.
 They’re photo containers, not yearbooks.